kubernetes/community/contributors/devel/sig-testing/e2e-tests.md

 ## Kinds of tests

-We are working on implementing clearer partitioning of our e2e tests to make running a known set of tests easier (#10548).
 Tests can be labeled with any of the following labels, in order of increasing precedence (that is, each label listed below supersedes the previous ones):

   - If a test has no labels, it is expected to run fast (under five minutes), be able to be run in parallel, and be consistent.